 When not designing, Jen spends her time exploring the mountains and wilderness of the Pacific Northwest or recording music with her band Seapony.

-Nat Rauschenbach, Associate Designer
+Nat Rauschenbach, Interior Designer

 Nat received her BAA in Interior Design from Bellevue College.
 Prior to joining the team at Brio, she worked for local Seattle furniture designers, Codor Design.
 During her time there, she gained experience with the fabrication and hand finishing fine furniture pieces, custom designs and installations, as well as residential and commercial interiors projects.